Choppa77/Choppa77/README.md

 - 👋 Hi, I’m @Choppa77
 - 👀 I’m interested in wordwilde netwoork information
 - 🌱 I’m currently learning Coding, IA and devrlopping
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on developping and coding
 - 📫 How to reach me ...

 <!---